zippynk/TwSMS/Readme.md

 #TwSMS

 TwSMS is a Unix command written in Python for sending and receiving text messages via a Twilio account.
-It uses the Twilio Python Library (not included - it needs to be installed separately).
+It uses the Twilio Python Library, which is licensed under the MIT License by a separate party (and is not included - it needs to be installed separately).

 #Usage